bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	<img src="/brov2//cad/brov-assembly-step4-annotated.png" class="img-responsive" style="max-width:700px" />

+## Installing the Lumen Mount

 ## Assembling the Frame

-1. Apply several drops of threadlocker to the end of the 12 M5x16 screws, from the bag with only 12 M5x12 screws.
+1. Apply several drops of threadlocker to the end of the 12 M5x16 screws from the bag with only 12 M5x12 screws.

 	[picture of bag with 12 M5x12 screws]